square/connect-api-examples/connect-examples/v2/node_gift-cards/README.md

 });
 ```

-The following [middleware](https://github.com/square/connect-api-examples/blob/master/connect-examples/v2/node_gift-cards/util/middleware.js) are executed to verify permissions:
+The following [middleware functions](https://github.com/square/connect-api-examples/blob/master/connect-examples/v2/node_gift-cards/util/middleware.js) are executed to verify permissions:

 - `checkLoginStatus` verifies that the customer is logged in
-- `checkCardOwner` verified that the card being accessed belongs to the logged in customer
+- `checkCardOwner` verified that the card being accessed belongs to the logged-in customer

 This example application only allows customers to use credit or debit cards on file to pay for adding funds to gift cards.
 You cannot pay for gift cards using other gift cards.